 Robert Foster (2nd left) and Dickinson (Middle) at Herrington Scouts

-Using the patrol system Fred created generation after generation of self-confident Scouts who still show him their respect today.
+Using the patrol system, Fred nurtured generation after generation of self-confident Scouts, who continue to show him their respect to this day.

 Fred Forster

-Fred was supported by the groups first committee, with people like Alan Nicholson, Hugh Ridley, Sid Mathews, Wilf Keating, Jim Jordan helping the group to fundraise through dances and beetle drives.
-Leaders blossomed like Neil SmIth, Carol Forster, Kevin Brown, Michael Bass, and Martin Ridley.
+Fred was supported by the group’s first committee, which included dedicated individuals such as Alan Nicholson, Hugh Ridley, Sid Mathews, Wilf Keating, and Jim Jordan.
+Together, they helped fundraise through events like dances and beetle drives.
+Leadership within the group flourished, with figures such as Neil Smith, Carol Forster, Kevin Brown, Michael Bass, and Martin Ridley playing key roles.

-Camping flourished, with camps at Walk, Brothers Water, Finthswaite, Loughrig Tarn, Abbotsford, Derbyshire, Selkirk and Jersey.
-As well as other destinations, the content and way things were run was an absolute pleasure for scouts.
-From travelling to camp on the back of George Vardy's wagon to camp court at the end, it was class.
+Camping thrived, with Scouts enjoying trips to locations such as Walk, Brothers Water, Finthswaite, Loughrigg Tarn, Abbotsford, Derbyshire, Selkirk, and Jersey.
+These camps, along with other adventures, created unforgettable experiences for the Scouts.
+From traveling to camp on the back of George Vardy's wagon to the traditional camp court at the end, the entire experience was truly special.

 First Marquee